-Under penalty of perjury, the person signing below: (1) warrants that he/she is authorized to execute this EDS and Appendix A (if applicable) on behalf of the Disclosing Party, and (2) warrants that all certifications and statements contained in this EDS and Appendix A (if applicable) are true, accurate and complete as of the date furnished to the City.
+Under penalty of perjury. the person signing below: (l) warrants that he/she is authorized to execute this EDS and Appendix A (if applicable) on behalf of the Disclosing Party, and (2) warrants that all i; certifications and statements contained in this EDS and Appendix A (if applicable) are true, accurate; and complete as of the date furnished to the City.

-St. Edmund's Redevelopment Corporation
+St. Edmund's Redevelopment Corporation (Print or type name of Disclosing Party)

-(Sign here)

-Richard L. Tolliver
+(Sign here) Richard L.